-As noted above, the architectural design theme is proposed to be the similar to the existing development so that the new units will blend in seamlessly.
+As noted above, the architectural design theme is proposed to be the similar to the existing development.
+The new units would seamlessly blend in with the existing development.
 There is existing landscaping and fencing along the Niblick Road frontage, and existing landscaping along Nicklaus Street.
-The applicant will upgrade the existing frontage sidewalks to be consistent with current ADA requirements.
+The applicant would need to upgrade the existing frontage sidewalks to be consistent with current ADA requirements.
 The site and building design will need to be graded with appropriate flatwork to ensure adequate ADA accessibility.
 The project would not affect the oak woodland area to the south of the development footprint.
 There are no oak trees or other sensitive or protected resources within the development area.